alexanderwendt/sklearn_ml_toolbox/README.md

 - OMX_S50_Prediction: A saved model is loaded together with prepared test data and a class prediction is made
 - ...py: Functions used in the notebooks

-## Data for the Template
+## Machine Learning Toolbox Process
+The process and the scripts will be described with a example.
 To demonstrate the machine learning toolbox, the problem of classifying the trend of the swedish OMXS30 stock index was selected.
 From the raw data, future samples were used to detemine the current trend.
 The challenge is to recognize the correct trend, which is simple when looking backward, but hard in advance or in the current moment.
-The trend is classified in positive and negative trend.
+The trend is classified in a positive and a negative trend.

-## Content

-### Data Preparation (S20, S21)
+### Feature and Outcomes Generation Step 2X
+For raw data, sometimes, it is necessary to generate features or outcomes.
+In step 2X, Feature generation as well as outcome generation is applied.
 In the data preparation, the y values are generated if applicable.
 In the OMXS30 example, the positive trend is illustrated as orange and the negative trend is blue.
+The long-term trend has been defined automatically by combining a top-bottom recognition algorithm with Lowess.

 <img src="doc/saved_images/OMXS30_Trend_Definition.png" width="700">

 Features are generated based on the raw X data.
 In the example, technical indicators like MA, RSI and Stochastics are used to generate features.

+#### step20_generate_groundtruth_stockmarket_from_annotation.py

+#### step20_generate_groundtruth_stockmarket.py

+#### step21_generate_features.py

+#### step22_adapt_dimensions.py

 ### Analysis and Feature Selection (S30, S31)
 In this process step, the following processing is done: